Feature Broker and Product Dictator

 If you gravitate towards the feature broker style, then empower yourself.
 Acquire the relevant knowledge and learn as much as you can about the market; and consider improving your people skills and virtuous qualities.
 This will earn you trust and respect, and help you lead the decision-making process.
 Additionally, you might have to overcome people-pleasing or imposter habits.
-You may also have to practice saying no—even if it is difficult initially—and accept that difficult conversations belong to your work.
+You may also have to practice saying no—even if it is difficult initially—and accept that having difficult conversations is part of your job.
 At the same time, take advantage of your strengths, such as connecting with people and appreciating their ideas.

 Additionally, organisational impediments might have to be overcome to help you be a more effective product person.
-If you lack management support or if there is no established product management function in the organisation, then you may want to work with your ScrumMaster or coach on addressing the issue and lobby for more authority.
+If you lack management support or if there is no established product management function in the organisation, then you may want to address the issue and lobby for more authority—together with your ScrumMaster or coach.
 Similarly, if you create bespoke products, a customer makes the key product decisions, and you end up being a proxy between the individual and the dev team, then you may require senior management support to change the situation.
-In some cases, you may have to accept the setup for now, and try to change your level of authority on the next project.
+In some cases, you may have to accept the setup for now, and try to change your level of authority for the next project.